briancribb/strpg-hero-source/pages/game/tavares-commercial-freighter.md

 To make use of the space above the cargo transporters, an open second floor loft was installed for additional cargo.
 Anything that's taller than one deck would need to go into the aft portion of the bay, and would need to be loaded via the back door.
 <dl>
 	<dt>Cargo Transporters</dt>
 	<dd>If the ship is in orbit, cargo can be brought onboard via the cargo transporters.
 This requires cooperation from the ground, since cargo needs to be marked for transport.
 The crew can  easily transport items from here to the personnel transporter on Deck 3, and transponders can be used transport cargo anywhere in the ship.
-This is often done to move cargo to the shuttlebay when large amounts of cargo must be stored.</dd>
+This is often done to move cargo to the shuttlebay when large amounts of cargo must be stored.
+Never try it without the transponders, however.
+Transporters in this era are not as precise as the ones in the TNG era.</dd>
 	<dt>Anti-grav Lifts</dt>
 	<dd>Any trade vessel will have a number of personal anti-grav units laying around, but those are just handles that crew can use to move one crate at a time.
 These lifts are larger and can be used kind of like a palette jack to move larger amounts of cargo at once.
 They're also used as forklifts, turning up the power to lift cargo to the loft above.
 A crew member may ride on the lift or control it remotely with a handheld device.</dd>
 	<dt>Charging Tracks</dt>